Fort Worth Domestic Violence Lawyer

 • Proving that the arresting officers made procedural errors, such as not reading your Miranda Rights

-The Statute of Limitations on Domestic Violence in Texas
+The Statute of Limitations on Family Violence Charges in Texas

-In Texas, the statute of limitations for the misdemeanor crime of assault is two years.
+Texas statute of limitations for a misdemeanor assault charge is two years.
 It’s important to keep in mind that charges similar to domestic violence may have different timelines.
 For example, the crime of continuous violence against the family is a felony, meaning the statute becomes three years instead of two.

 You Need a Domestic Violence Attorney On Your Side